Engee documentation

 Description

-The Resistor block represents a model of a linear resistor with the ability to simulate the following effects:
+Block Resistor It is a model of a linear resistor with the ability to simulate the following effects:

-You can independently switch the listed options on and off.
-When all additional options are disabled, the behaviour of the component is identical to the block Resistor.
+You can independently turn on and off the listed options.
+When all additional options are disabled, the behavior of the component is identical to the block Resistor.

-In its simplest form, the Resistor block models a linear resistor described by the following equation:
+In its simplest form, the block Resistor simulates a linear resistor described by the following equation:

 ,